 Two things to keep in mind with a brand awareness campaign

-You can successfully use account-based advertising (ABA) to build brand awareness with targeted precision.
+You can successfully use B2B display advertising to build brand awareness with targeted precision.

 1) Edge into their awareness